ngscheurich/system/config/nvim/README.md

 (spec :echasnovski/mini.icons {:version :* :config true :lazy false})
 ```

 [colorizer.lua] highlights certain color patterns in buffer text with the corresponding color value.
-While I find this useful for hexidecimal color patterns like `#fe30de`,  I don’t find it useful for color names like “blue”; I configure colorizer.lua to not highlight such names.
+While I find this useful for hexidecimal color patterns like `#fe30de`,  I don’t find it useful for color names like “blue”; I configure the plugin to not highlight such names.

 ```fennel "lazy-spec" +=
 (spec :catgoose/nvim-colorizer.lua